Pa Ŵr yw'r Porthor?: Date and place of origin

 The dating of Old Welsh texts presents great problems, even the linguistic criteria for dating them not having yet been agreed on.
-Pa gur is a case in point.
+Pa Ŵr is a case in point.
 In 1959 the great linguist Kenneth Hurlstone Jackson went no further than saying that it was probably older than the Norman period.
 In later years Rachel Bromwich, John Bollard and A. O. H. Jarman were agreed in assigning it to the 10th or 11th century, with Brynley Roberts tentatively narrowing that down to the 10th, though John T. Koch believed that the 9th century or even the 8th was possible.
 However, recent scholarly opinion has tended to favour a later date of around 1100.

-The question of where Pa gur was written has received less attention, but Patrick Sims-Williams has suggested south-east Wales.
+The question of where Pa Ŵr was written has received less attention, but Patrick Sims-Williams has suggested south-east Wales.
 He argues from certain similarities to, firstly, the Vita Sancti Cadocis of Lifris of Llancarfan, a work with a Glamorgan subject and author, and secondly, an episode of the Welsh romance of Peredur set in Gloucester, near the south-east Welsh border.
 He also interprets the poem as including a reference to the river Ely, in Glamorgan.

 The character of Arthur

-The Arthur of Pa gur is a folk-tale figure, a wandering hero leading a band of other heroes in an irresponsible life of adventures that pit them against monsters and magical adversaries, rather like the fíanna of early Irish literature.
+The Arthur of Pa Ŵr is a folk-tale figure, a wandering hero leading a band of other heroes in an irresponsible life of adventures that pit them against monsters and magical adversaries, rather like the fíanna of early Irish literature.
 His companions – including Cai and Bedwyr, both important figures in later Arthurian legend – each have their own qualities which they can bring to any encounter, but Arthur is a fighter in his own right, not just a commander.
 It has been suggested that Arthur himself has supernatural powers in the poem, specifically the ability to make himself and his men invisible, though this interpretation rests on a contested translation of a difficult line.
 The general tone of the poem can be seen as light-hearted.
 At the same time, Arthur's repeated use of the past tense in his boasts about his companions' exploits arguably give them an elegiac tone, suggesting the possibility that we should see the Arthur of the poem as a man past his glory years and living in the past with a sadly diminished following.